RasaHQ/STAR/README.md

 # STAR: A Schema-Guided Dialog Dataset for Transfer Learning

+This dataset and how it came to be, along with some baseline models, are described [in this paper](https://arxiv.org/abs/2010.11853).

 ## Data Format

 Each JSON file in the `dialogues` directory contains one dialogue in the following format: